-The objective for 2015 in the CSR field is therefore to increase the number of suppliers with BSCI certification.
+The objective for 2016 in the CSR field is to increase the number of suppliers with BSCI certification.

 We believe that CSR is a common and cooperative task, which should be improved with a joined effort from BALL GROUP and our suppliers.
 By aiming for a higher number of BSCI certificated suppliers, we are stimulating the motivation for improvement within all areas of UN Global Compact.
-We will undertake a survey among our current suppliers, for revealing the number of BSCI certificated production plants.
+We will undertake a new survey among our current suppliers, for revealing the increase in the number of BSCI certificated production plants.

-We do acknowledge that a 100% of BSCI certified suppliers is preferred, but we also believe that productions facilities are at different stages in the development process, and that our influence can be applied positively, by supporting less developed suppliers in the improvement process, compared to cutting the cooperation and leaving the suppliers at a negative plateau.
 By focusing on supporting our suppliers in the aim for BSCI certification we are attacking several parts of the CSR field at one.
 Moreover it will provide us with an even greater insight to the weak points at the facilities of each supplier.
 By getting more information about the weak areas, we are better prepared for supporting each supplier in the needed fields.